 Note: CARES funding for upcoming semesters will be announced to the campus community via email.
-Please monitor for announcements over the next few months for Fall 2021.
+Applications for the Fall 2021 semester have now closed.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act Grant provided to universities by the federal government is now available to University of Hawaiʻi at Mānoa students who have short-term financial need due to the disruption of campus operations caused by the coronavirus (COVID-19).